braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ---
-nav_title: Field-Level Encryption
+nav_title: Identifier Field-Level Encryption
-article_title: Field-Level Encryption
+article_title: Identifier Field-Level Encryption
 permalink: "/field_level_encryption/"
 description: "This reference article covers how to encrypt email addresses to minimize personally identifiable information (PII) shared in Braze."
 page_type: reference
 ---

-# Field-level encryption
+# Identifier field-level encryption

-> Using field-level encryption, you can seamlessly encrypt email addresses with AWS Key Management Service (KMS) to minimize personally identifiable information (PII) shared in Braze.
+> Using identifier field-level encryption, you can seamlessly encrypt email addresses with AWS Key Management Service (KMS) to minimize personally identifiable information (PII) shared in Braze.
 Encryption replaces sensitive data with ciphertext, which is unreadable encrypted information.

 {% alert important %}
-Field-level encryption is currently available as a beta feature.
-Contact your Braze account manager if you're interested in participating in this beta.
+Identifier field-level encryption is available as an add-on feature.
+To get started with identifier field-level encryption, please contact your Braze account manager.
 {% endalert %}

 ## How it works